Last updated 2 March 2021.

 EU nationals residing in the UK by 31 December 2020

-EU citizens living in the UK, along with their family members, will be able to stay and continue their lives, with the same access to work, study, benefits and public services that they enjoy now.
+EU citizens living in the UK, along with their family members, are able to stay and continue their lives, with the same access to work, study, benefits and public services that they enjoy now.
 Existing close family members living overseas will be able to join them here in future.
 In order to do so, EU citizens will need to apply for settled or pre-settled status under the EU Settlement Scheme.

 Should you wish to apply for the Settlement Scheme, the Student Immigration Service is available to support you to submit your application for settled or pre-settled status.
 Please note: you are only eligible to apply for the Settlement Scheme if you were residing in the UK by 31 December 2020.